matter-labs/zksync-lite-docs/docs/service/testnet-down.md

 <br>
 <br>

-# Welcome to zkSync BETA!
+# zkSync <sup>BETA</sup> is temporarily down

 <br>
 <br>
 <br>

-zkSync is temporarily down on this testnet.
-We apologize for the inconvenice — our team has been notified and will take care of this ASAP.
+zkSync is temporarily unavailable on this testnet.
+We apologize for the inconvenience — our team has been notified and will take care of this ASAP.

 You can monitor the [zkSync uptime status for all tesnets here](https://uptime.com/s/zksync).